-Even if they are labeled ‘biodegradable’, plastics do not decay as a banana peels would.
-They have to be exposed to high temperatures and sunlight for the decay to occur.
-They also take longer to decay and without the necessary conditions, the plastics may be unable to decompose.
+Even if they are labeled ‘biodegradable’, plastics do not decay as banana peels would.
+They have to be exposed to some conditions like high temperatures and sunlight for the decay to occur.
+They also take longer to decay, and without the necessary conditions, they may even fail to decompose.

-For instance, there are claims that oxydegradable plastics cannot be anaerobically digested or effectively composted, and for these reasons, the may not often break down in landfills.
+For instance, there are claims that oxydegradable plastics cannot be anaerobically digested or effectively composted, and for these reasons, they may not often break down in landfills.

 A problem with these biodegradable plastics is that they have to be exposed to direct sunlight.
 Such plastics are not buoyant, meaning they sink in the ocean, further placing them away from the direct sunlight that would aid in their biodegradation.
 It also means they would not decay as they should if buried in a landfill.

 Biodegradable plastics are known to require a lot of energy and oil to make.
-For instance, 1kg of polylactic acid, which is a commonly-used bioplastic, requires 2.65kgs of corn to make.
-It, therefore, makes no sense to design a product that requires so much to make, yet self-destructs.
+For instance, 1kg of polylactic acid, which is a commonly used bioplastic, requires 2.65 kg of corn to make.
+It, therefore, makes no sense to design a product that requires so much to make yet self-destruct.

 Biodegradable plastics have also been criticized for not being all different from conventional plastics.
 For 270 million tonnes of plastic produced each year, it requires about 715 million tonnes of corn, which has a huge cost on the environment.